mwdemos/Data-Analysis-Portfolio/Statistics Coursework/README.md

 # Statistics Coursework

 These coursework projects involved the use of R, Minitab, and Excel.

-(...and LaTeX, which was not part of the prescribed coursework but I wanted to use it for some extra practice!)
+(and LaTeX, which was not part of the prescribed coursework but I wanted to use it for some extra practice!)

 | Project Name | Skills / Methods |
 | --- | --- |